.

 Barriers to Attracting New Talent

 Crawford argues that recruitment efforts must include better publicity, clearer career growth pathways, and competitive compensation.
-The profession’s “mature” demographic means leadership succession is critical, yet the perception of stagnant career opportunities, such as spending decades in the same role, discourages younger workers.
-Career ladders leading to management, director-level, or executive positions must be highlighted.
+Because the profession's demographics skew older, leadership succession is critical, yet the perception of stagnant career opportunities discourages younger workers from entering the field.

-Salaries for laboratory professionals remain lower than those in many other healthcare roles (even though earning a medical laboratory science degree costs about $100,000).
-Unless these pay gaps are addressed, the profession risks losing qualified candidates to fields that offer higher compensation.
+Salaries for laboratory professionals remain lower than those in many other healthcare roles.
+Unless these pay gaps are addressed, the profession risks losing qualified candidates to fields that offer higher compensation for comparable educational investment.

 Improving Efficiency and Retention

-Beyond workforce development, Crawford stresses process improvement and technology adoption to ease staffing pressures.
-By standardizing equipment, laboratory information systems (LIS software), procedures, and competencies across networks, such as Northwell Health’s 23 hospitals and 800+ ambulatory sites, labs can increase efficiency and adjust to demand without compromising service.
+Beyond workforce development, Crawford stresses process improvement and technology adoption as essential tools for easing staffing pressures.
+By standardizing equipment, laboratory information systems (LIS) software, procedures, and competencies across networks such as Northwell Health's 23 hospitals and 800-plus ambulatory sites, labs can increase efficiency and adapt to demand without compromising service quality.

-The Role of IT and Modern LIS Systems
+The Role of IT and Modern Laboratory Information Systems

-Technology plays a pivotal role in addressing the challenge.
-A modern medical LIS can streamline operations by automating workflows, reducing manual data entry, minimizing errors, and enhancing interoperability with EHRs, instruments, and third-party services.
-These advanced platforms also enable customizable reporting, support multiple delivery channels, and often integrate lab revenue cycle management (lab RCM) systems to initiate and streamline lab billing right from order entry.
+Technology plays a pivotal role in addressing the staffing challenge.
+A modern medical LIS software can streamline operations by automating workflows, reducing manual data entry, minimizing errors, and enhancing interoperability with EHRs, instruments, and third-party services.
+These advanced platforms also enable customizable reporting, support multiple delivery channels, and often integrate lab revenue cycle management (lab billing) systems to initiate and streamline the laboratory billing process right from order entry.

-By reducing reliance on skilled staff for repetitive tasks and offering 24/7 support, an advanced laboratory information system can serve as the lab’s information backbone, freeing personnel for higher-value work and improving operational performance.
+By reducing reliance on skilled staff for repetitive tasks and offering 24/7 support, an advanced laboratory information system serves as the lab's information backbone, freeing personnel for higher-value work and improving overall operational performance.

-Read the full CLP article by clicking on the link below:
+Read the full CLP article by clicking the link below:

 Crawford has built a distinguished career as a champion for pathology and the clinical laboratory profession, working tirelessly to ensure these critical services play a central role in the future of patient-centered healthcare.
 As a founding member of Project Santa Fe, he has been instrumental in advancing the Clinical Laboratory 2.0 initiative, which urges laboratories to transition from traditional transactional payment models to value-based approaches that deliver improved patient outcomes.

-A prolific contributor to the field, Crawford has authored 300+ publications and currently serves as editor-in-chief of Academic Pathology, the official journal of the Association of Pathology Chairs (APC).
-In recognition of his contributions, he was honored with the APC’s Distinguished Service Award in 2021.
+A prolific contributor to the field, Crawford has authored 300-plus publications and currently serves as editor-in-chief of Academic Pathology, the official journal of the Association of Pathology Chairs.
+In recognition of his contributions, he was honored with the APC's Distinguished Service Award in 2021.

 Crawford earned his MD and PhD from Duke University School of Medicine.
-He completed his post-graduate training in anatomic and gastrointestinal pathology at Brigham and Women’s Hospital, followed by a fellowship in hepatic pathology at the Royal Free Hospital in London.
+He completed postgraduate training in anatomic and gastrointestinal pathology at Brigham and Women's Hospital, followed by a fellowship in hepatic pathology at the Royal Free Hospital in London.

-How Advanced LIS Systems Drive Efficiency and Profitability in Modern Medical Laboratories
+How Advanced Laboratory Information Systems Drive Efficiency and Profitability in Modern Medical Laboratories

 White Paper: Bridging the Gap in Modern Laboratories - Why a Comprehensive Digital Platform Outperforms a Traditional Lab Information System

-A key advantage of advanced LIS software platforms is their ability to standardize processes across multiple locations, enabling consistent quality and performance in large lab networks.
-Customizable reporting and flexible result delivery options improve client satisfaction, while built-in business intelligence tools offer real-time visibility into operational metrics.
-This allows labs to identify inefficiencies, track performance, and make data-driven decisions that enhance productivity.
+A key advantage of advanced LIS software platforms is their ability to standardize processes across multiple locations, enabling consistent quality and performance across large lab networks.
+Customizable reporting and flexible delivery options for results improve client satisfaction.
+At the same time, built-in business intelligence tools offer real-time visibility into operational metrics, allowing labs to identify inefficiencies, track performance, and make data-driven decisions that enhance productivity.

 Case Study: In-House vs. Outsourced Laboratory Billing – Navigating the Best Path Forward for Your Lab

-Ultimately, advanced LIS systems transform labs into agile, data-driven organizations capable of delivering higher-quality care while maximizing operational and financial performance.
+Ultimately, advanced LIS systems transform labs into agile, data-driven organizations, capable of delivering higher-quality care while maximizing operational and financial performance.
+Together, these capabilities reinforce the role of technology in helping laboratories adapt and compete.

 Related posts